-Democratic candidates attack Trump as Democratic presidential debate opens
+Biden and Harris go on the attack in Democratic debate

-DETROIT (Reuters) - Democratic presidential contenders attacked Republican President Donald Trump as a demagogue who is ripping apart the country and promised to restore unity during the opening minutes of a debate on Wednesday.
+“In 2019 in America for a Democrat to be running for president with a plan that does not cover everyone, I think is without excuse,” Harris said.

+The early fireworks were expected after Biden had engaged for weeks in an escalating fight with Harris and U.S. Senator Cory Booker for the support of black voters, a vital constituency in the Democratic nominating battle.

-On the second of back-to-back nights of Democratic debates, front-runner Joe Biden was flanked at center stage by rivals Kamala Harris and Cory Booker, U.S. senators who are the most prominent black contenders in a Democratic nominating contest in which race has played a prominent role.
+Biden was flanked at center stage by Harris and Booker, the most prominent black contenders in a Democratic nominating contest in which race has played a prominent role.

-Biden cited that diversity on stage in his opening statement.
+He cited that diversity on stage in his opening statement, contrasting it with Trump’s recent attacks on Democratic minority lawmakers that have been widely criticized as racist.

-“Mr. President, this is America, and we are strong and great because of this diversity, Mr. President, not in spite of it,” he said to Trump.
+“Mr. President, this is America, and we are strong and great because of this diversity, Mr. President, not in spite of it,” he said to Republican President Donald Trump.

-“Let’s get something straight, we love it, we’re not leaving it, we’re here to stay and we’re certainly not leaving it here to you,” said Biden, who was vice president under America’s first black president, Barack Obama.
+“Let’s get something straight, we love it, we’re not leaving it, we’re here to stay and we’re certainly not leaving it here to you,” said Biden, who was vice president under Obama, the first black U.S. president.

 Seven other candidates, including former U.S. Housing Secretary Julian Castro, Washington Governor Jay Inslee and U.S. Senator Kirsten Gillibrand, joined them on stage in Detroit in search of a breakout moment that will generate new momentum for their campaigns.